Tidal (service): History

-In January 2017, the company announced a partnership with British company Master Quality Authenticated (MQA) which they claim delivers master-quality recordings at typically 96 kHz / 24-bit with the highest possible resolution to its HiFi subscribers.
-Tidal is the only streaming company to offer MQA.
-MQA is a lossy format.
-On January 23, 2017, US mobile carrier Sprint announced that they were buying a 33 percent stake in Tidal, and it was reported that Sprint would offer exclusive content to Sprint customers.
-In September 2017, Tidal partnered with Mercedes-Benz's web portal app.
+In early January 2017, Tidal partnered with Mercedes-Benz's web portal app.
 American rapper Nicki Minaj starred in a commercial promoting the Mercedes partnership.
-The catalog available in MQA on Tidal currently comprises certain albums and singles from Universal Music Group, Warner Music Group, its affiliates and certain independent distributors, including AvidPlay service provided by Avid Technology.
-Since November 2020, the largest part of the MQA catalog available on Tidal is that of Warner Music Group and its affiliates, which was made available as part of a new deal with MQA and Warner Music Group itself.
-In the past, Sony Music also offered certain albums and singles from their catalog in MQA on Tidal, but their quality were later reduced; exceptions include Beyoncé's albums Lemonade and Homecoming: The Live Album, both released by Parkwood Entertainment and distributed by Sony Music's label Columbia Records (likely most possible reason of these exceptions is Tidal's ownership — Jay-Z is Beyoncé's husband).
+Tidal also announced a partnership with British company Master Quality Authenticated (MQA) which they claimed delivered master-quality recordings at typically 96 kHz / 24-bit with the highest possible resolution to its HiFi subscribers.
+Tidal was then the only streaming company to offer MQA.
+The catalog available in MQA on Tidal comprised certain albums and singles from Universal Music Group, Warner Music Group, its affiliates and certain independent distributors, including AvidPlay service provided by Avid Technology.
+After November 2020, the largest part of the MQA catalog available on Tidal was that of Warner Music Group and its affiliates, which was made available as part of a new deal with MQA and Warner Music Group itself.
+In the past, Sony Music also offered certain albums and singles from their catalog in MQA on Tidal, but their quantity later declined; exceptions include Beyoncé's albums Lemonade and Homecoming: The Live Album, both released by Parkwood Entertainment and distributed by Columbia Records.

+In late January 2017, US mobile carrier Sprint announced that they were buying a 33 percent stake in Tidal, and it was reported that Sprint would offer exclusive content to Sprint customers.

-In 2017, Tidal announced a series of podcasts to launch the same year.
-American rappers Fat Joe and Joey Badass each host "Coca Vision" and "47 Minutes" respectively.
+In June 2017, Tidal announced a series of podcasts to launch in the same year.
+American rappers Fat Joe and Joey Badass hosted Coca Vision and 47 Minutes respectively.

 In July 2019, Tidal expanded their credits feature and launched interactive official music credits on the platform, allowing user to click on musicians and other contributors.
 These credits are supplied by the labels and artists direct to Tidal.

+In 2020, Tidal launched its "My Rewind" feature, which is available on the 1st of December every year alongside a curated "Best of" series, which allows users to view a compilation of data about their activity on the platform over the preceding year and allows them to share this on social media in a similar vein to Spotify Wrapped.

-On March 2, 2021, it was announced that financial technology company Square, Inc. had reached an agreement to acquire majority ownership of Tidal.
+In March 2021, it was announced that financial technology company Square, Inc. had reached an agreement to acquire majority ownership of Tidal.
 Square would pay $297 million in cash and stock for Tidal, and Jay-Z would have a board position.
-Jay-Z and other artists who own stocks in Tidal would remain stakeholders.
+Jay-Z and other artists who owned stock in Tidal would remain stakeholders.